andrewrgarcia/ratatoskr/README.md

 - explicit memory references
 - engine declaration
 - raw model output
+- a material usage ledger proving which inputs were actually used
 - trace metadata and lifecycle state

 These artifacts are append-only, durable, and replayable.